 To change your results, change your structure!

-Simplicity Is A Real And Lasting Result
+A Simple, Minimalist Life Is A Lasting Result

-“Clutter and confusion are failures of design.”— Edward Tuft
+“Clutter and confusion are failures of design.”

 So, simplifying is not just about getting rid of what you don’t like and don’t want.

 Simplifying is about designing something you truly care about—something you do like and do want—and taking action to bring it into being.

 One of my clients who suffered reoccurring bouts of “too much clutter,” created a simple, calming meditation nook in a corner of her living room.
 The clutter never came back.

 “Before I meditated every morning, I’d tidy up whatever was out of place or unnecessary in the room.
 It became a kind of pre-meditation ritual that I enjoyed doing.”